 - Category: Main Meal

 - Pat dry the pork chops with a towel and set aside.

 - Measure 2 Tbsp of almond flour onto a plate.

-- Melt coconut oil over cast iron skillet on medium low.
+- Melt coconut oil over a cast iron skillet on medium-low.
 The oil is ready for frying when you drop a drop of water and it sizzles.
 You want a medium, steady sizzle.
 A weak sizzle means the oil isn’t hot enough, and a fast, hard sizzle means the oil is too hot.

 - Working with one pork chop at a time, lightly coat both sides of the pork chop in the almond flour and brush off the excess.